IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

     and ideally it should be easy to cost (the execution time should depend on the sizes of the arguments in some fairly straightforward way).

-3. Add an integer tag for the new function to the `endcode` and `decode` methods in `instance Flat DefaultFun` in the same file.
+3. Add an integer tag for the new function to the `encode` and `decode` methods in `instance Flat DefaultFun` in the same file.
 This determines how the new builtin is encoded in the `Flat` serialisation
 format: it should be different from all the existing tags and should